Miler1/projeto-angular-springboot/angular-client-jwt/README.md

 ```
 angular-client-jwt/
- ├──config/                        * our configuration
- |   ├──helpers.js                 * helper functions for our configuration files
- |   ├──spec-bundle.js             * ignore this magic that sets up our Angular testing environment
- |   ├──karma.conf.js              * karma config for our unit tests
- |   ├──protractor.conf.js         * protractor config for our end-to-end tests
- │   ├──webpack.dev.js             * our development webpack config
- │   ├──webpack.prod.js            * our production webpack config
- │   └──webpack.test.js            * our testing webpack config
- │
  ├──src/                           * our source files that will be compiled to javascript
  |   ├──main.browser.ts            * our entry file for our browser environment
  │   │